 Taconic Hall provides classrooms and laboratories for instruction as well as faculty offices in the following areas: Business Department; Behavioral Sciences; and Engineering, Architecture and Computer Technologies.

-The fully furnished and spacious suites in Conklin Hall feature double and single bedrooms; two bathrooms; kitchenette with sink, microwave and refrigerator; and living room.
+The fully furnished, contemporary suites in Conklin Hall feature large bedrooms; two bathrooms; kitchenette with sink, microwave and refrigerator; and living room.
 Building amenities include a multi-purpose atrium, lounges on each floor and laundry facilities.
-Designed for student safety, comfort and convenience, the new residence hall opened in fall 2012 and is located close to academic buildings and adjacent to parking lot D.
+Designed for student safety, comfort and convenience, the residence hall is located close to academic buildings and adjacent to parking lot D.

 Accessibility to the College’s programs and services is enhanced through the availability of instructional sites other than the main campus in Poughkeepsie.
 While the College will offer courses at any acceptable site where a class of students is located, it does have additional locations where courses and services are offered every semester.